The complaints and concerns were numerous.

 It also happened that Spreckels Sugar’s demise created an opportunity to fashion a textbook use of RDA money to transform blight into an economic growth engine.

 Loans of nearly $8 million - that were paid back early with interest - made it possible for Manteca to snag several key retailers including Home Depot and Target several years ahead of the respective schedules of the chains.
 The money was used to put in place streets, sewer and water improvements.

 The new RDA tax base generated by industrial and retail development in the 362-acre Spreckels Park that also included the 166-home Curran Grove neighborhood eventually provided the leverage needed to make $10 million worth of improvements to put in infrastructure for the Stadium Retail Center.

 So just how well has the strategy worked so far to increase sales tax?
 Back in 1998 with just 48,027 residents Manteca received $5.8 million annual in sales tax to support general fund services such as police, fire, parks, recreation, and general government operations.
-This year, that figure is pegged at $11.3 million while the city has added 28,000 residents.
-Those receipts exclude the half cent Measure M sales tax authorized by voters for the expressed purpose of funding police and firefighter positions.
+This year, that figure is at $8.4 million while the city has added 20,000 residents.
+Those receipts excluded the half cent Measure M sales tax authorized by voters for the expressed purpose of funding police and firefighter positions.”